-Disclaimer: Please note that many of the links below for food photography resources are affiliate links which means that I earn a commission if you use the links provided.
+Disclaimer: Please note that many of the links below for food photography resources are affiliate links which means that we earn a commission if you use the links provided.
 This is at no additional cost to you.
-Thank you for your support of A Baker’s House.

 Food Photography Resources: